zooniverse/front-end-monorepo/docs/arch/adr-50.md

     - Defaults to false
     - `workflow.configuration.multi_image_clone_markers`

 Choosing the appropriate separate frames viewer layout is up to the project team.
-For instance, a subject with portrait-oriented images will easily be displayed in a 3-column grid in constrast to a subject with landscape-oriented images which would work best in a 1-column layout.
+For instance, a subject with portrait-oriented images will easily be displayed in a 3-column grid in contrast to a subject with landscape-oriented images which would work best in a 1-column layout.

 Regardless of the selected layout, the component code will switch to the 1-column layout when an individual frame's width in the browser is less than `minFrameWidth` as defined in SeparateFramesViewer.js.
 This is to prevent subject images from shrinking to un-classifiable sizes.